abmohajeri/TheMoviesDB/README.md

 # TheMoviesDB
-Movies database from themoviedb.org API and using vueJS
+Movies database from themoviedb.org API by vueJS